Related Articles

 Online savings accounts tend to work best for people who are more digitally minded.
 These folks enjoy electronic access to funds but don’t require cash in-hand as often and aren’t super interested in visiting a teller or personal banker in person.

-High-yield rates can be more than 11x the national average.7 Rates vary from bank to bank, but several digital banks offered rates of 5.00% APY or higher in July 2023.8
+High-yield rates can be more than 10 times the national average.7 Rates vary from bank to bank, but several digital banks offered rates of 5.00% APY or higher in July 2024.8

 Money Market Accounts

-Money Market Deposit Accounts (MMDAs) have been around since the 1970’s, and they’re like a combination of a checking and savings account—you can write checks from the account and potentially earn interest on the balance.
+Money market deposit accounts (MMDAs) have been around since the 1970’s, and they’re like a combination of a checking and savings account—you can write checks from the account and earn interest on the balance.

-By opening an MMDA, account holders are investing their balances into a pool of securities.9 The funds are FDIC or NCUA insured and earn interest based on the performance of that pool of securities.10
+By opening an MMDA, accountholders invest their balances into a pool of securities.9 The funds are typically FDIC or NCUA-insured and earn interest based on the performance of that pool of securities.10

-The average rate for money market accounts in July 2023 was around 0.63% APY, higher than traditional savings accounts, but lower than online ones.11 As with other savings account types, banks may restrict the number of withdrawals you are able to make each month and may have minimum deposit requirements in place to open a money market account.
+The average rate for money market accounts as of July 2024 is 0.66%.11 This is higher than traditional savings accounts, but lower than online accounts and high-yield accounts.
+As with other savings account types, banks may restrict the number of withdrawals you can make each month and may have minimum deposit requirements in place to open the account.

-It’s important to pay attention to the type of money market account you’re opening – a Money Market Deposit Account (MMDA) or a Money Market Mutual Fund Account.
-Only MMDAs are FDIC insured, and these are the ones that banks and credit unions tend to offer.12 The others are offered through investment or brokerage firms and don’t carry FDIC insurance.13
+It’s important to pay attention to the type of money market account you’re opening.
+MMDAs and money market mutual fund accounts are different.
+MMDAs are deposit products offered by banks and credit unions and have FDIC or NCUA insurance.12 Money market mutual fund accounts are investment accounts offered through investment or brokerage firms and don’t carry FDIC insurance.13

 Certificates of Deposit (CDs)